-Ovulation induction is a treatment which uses fertility medications to help stimulate the release of eggs from the ovary.
-If your situation calls for it, your doctor will recommend this treatment to improve chances of a successful conception.
+Ovulation induction is a treatment that uses fertility medications to help stimulate the release of eggs from the ovary.
+If your situation calls for it, your doctor will recommend this treatment to improve the chances of a successful conception.

 If you ovulate regularly, your doctor will provide you with clomiphene and/or gonadotropins to improve the chances of a live birth by stimulating the ovaries and subsequent ovulation of more than one egg.

-Fibroids are benign tumors of the muscle in the uterus, and are relatively common.
+Uterine Fibroids, also known as leiomyoma, are benign tumors of the muscle in the uterus and are relatively common.
 In a majority of women, fibroids don’t interfere with the ability to conceive.

 If uterine surgery sounds like an option you or your partner would like to take, speak to a member of our staff by scheduling a call.

-In other cases, the cause of infertility can be related to tubal disease.
+In other cases, the cause of infertility can be related to pelvic inflammatory disease (PID).
 This is often due to secondary scarring from a previous infection such as a sexually transmitted disease or previous abdominal or pelvic surgery (for an ovarian cyst or appendectomy).

 The success rate for tubal surgery is, unfortunately, low.
 It’s also not recommended if you or your partner are over the age of 35.
 If the ligation was done with a clip and not burned or cut, tubal reversal might be considered.